The Living Index

 Short enough to enter.
 Deep enough to return.

-The archive should let a thought breathe without pretending it is finished.
+The archive lets a thought breathe without pretending it is finished.

 - 01